Chartered (professional)

 Chartered status originates from royal charters issued to professional bodies in the UK by the British Monarch, although such is the prestige and credibility of a chartered designation that some non-UK organisations have taken to issuing chartered designations without Royal or Parliamentary approval.
 In the UK, chartered titles may still only be awarded by institutions that have been incorporated under royal charter, with the permission of the Privy Council.
 The standards for chartered titles in the UK are set between the professional bodies and relevant government departments, and cannot be changed without government permission.
-Many chartered statuses in the UK and Ireland are also regulated professional titles under European professional qualification directives.
+Some chartered statuses in Ireland are regulated professional titles under European professional qualification directives, as were many in the UK until Brexit.

+The full title used differs from profession to profession and is normally of the form "Chartered Profession", for example, Chartered Engineer and Chartered Accountant.